Nigeria signals readiness to talk to Boko Haram rebels

 The committee's initial six-month mandate expired without holding direct talks with the rebels, though it has spoken to them through proxies.
 It has since been replaced by a standing committee empowered to conduct talks, officials said.

-Boko Haram has killed thousands of people since 2009 and destabilized parts of northeast Nigeria, the country with Africa's largest population and biggest economy.
+Boko Haram has killed thousands of people since 2009 and destabilised parts of northeast Nigeria, the country with Africa's largest population and biggest economy.

+Two U.S. officials said on Tuesday a mix of manned and unmanned American surveillance aircraft were being used to aid the search for the missing girls.
+One U.S. official identified the drone as a Global Hawk, which is a high-altitude, unmanned spy plane manufactured by Northrop Grumman Corp.

-The video showed more than 110 girls sitting on the ground in a rural location, the first time they have been seen in captivity.
+The Boko Haram video showed more than 110 girls sitting on the ground in a rural location, the first time they have been seen in captivity.

-Though at least some of them are Christian, and Shekau described them as 'infidels', they were wearing full Islamic veils and singing and chanting Muslim prayers.
+Although at least some of them are Christian, and Shekau described them as "infidels", they were wearing full Islamic veils and singing and chanting Muslim prayers.

 It was not clear when or where the video was filmed or whether Shekau, who sat in front of a green backdrop holding an AK-47 during part of the video, was in the same location as the girls.